 And last, we will be asking those at the Pentagon, who claim they know everything, why has there never been a public discussion about the two chemical weapon facilities that were not under Assad’s control at the time of the Ghouta sarin attack?
 These were looted, with the contents being spread all the way to Mosul.
 Once again, the warmongers leave out every detail that could contradict their “solid proof”.

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on April 21, 2017, With 2581 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 21, 2017, With 2591 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.